Policies & Procedures

 - You and your parent(s) must file an appeal with the Attendance Committee.
 This committee will determine whether you receive your credit for the courses in which you have lost credit.

 - This form may be picked up in the Attendance Office.
-Documented tutorials will play a LARGE role in the committee’s decision!
+Documented tutorials will play a large role in the committee’s decision!

 - When is the tutorial documentation and/or Appeal Form Due?